dragomirdev/DataTachyonPlatform/userlayer/edgenode_setup/Readme.md

 9. Save the Job.

+10. Open the port 8888 on the VM.

-10. Once the above Job ran successfully, Jupyter service should be up and running at, EDGE_NODE_HOSTNAME:8888
+11. Once the above Job ran successfully, Jupyter service should be up and running at, EDGE_NODE_HOSTNAME:8888